foludiios/Custom-Built-ML-Functions/README.md

 # Custom-Built-ML-Functions
-Testing the combination of my statistics and python knowledge.
+Practical testing of the combination of my statistics and python knowledge.